 You can remove or disable the robots.txt file from WordPress in 2 major ways:

 We’ll go through these methods in detail with a step-by-step guide to removing robots.txt from WordPress.
 Both ways are similar to each other.
-But you must access the FTP or the cPanel of your website first.
+However, you must first access the FTP or cPanel of your website.

-Note: Before you remove the robots.txt file from your website, please make sure that you make a copy of it.
+Note: Before removing the robots.txt file from your website, please ensure that you make a copy of it.
 Then, you can upload the original file to your website again if you make any unintentional changes during the procedure, which may lead to errors or bugs.

-Using an FTP client to remove robots.txt from your WordPress website is easy.
+Using an FTP client to remove robots.txt from your WordPress website is a straightforward process.
 You can access FTP for WordPress using an FTP client like FileZilla or Cyberduck.
 Then, you can start editing the files of your website using it.

-We will use the FTP client FileZilla for this tutorial which you can download and install to your computer from their website.
-But you are free to use any FTP client that you like.
+We will use the FTP client FileZilla for this tutorial, which you can download and install on your computer from their website.
+However, you are free to use any FTP client you prefer.
 The steps are almost identical to one another.

-After you install the FTP client, you have to connect your website to the FTP client.
-So open the FileZilla application on your computer and go to File > Site Manager from the top left corner of the menu bar.
+After installing the FTP client, you need to connect your website to it.
+Open the FileZilla application on your computer and navigate to File > Site Manager from the top-left corner of the menu bar.
 You can also use the keyboard shortcut Ctrl+S on your keyboard to access the site manager.

 Then, click on New Site and enter the name of your website under My Sites.